CortexIntelligentAutomation/docs/content/en/docs/2023.3/_shared/architecture/components/purpose/cortex-flow-debugger-service.md

 Web application that allows flows to be debugged and executed.
-Used by Cortex Studio to debug flows and provide block information.
+Used by CORTEX Studio to debug flows and provide block information.